 Expert tip: “If you have circumstances that stopped you from participating in extracurricular activities, you should include that in your Common App.
 A student who has to babysit younger siblings while their parents work or who had to get a job to contribute to the family's finances will not have the same extracurricular résumé as other students.” — Lindsey Conger

 If there’s one part of the Common App you need to reserve some time for, it’s the essay.
-This is your opportunity to share something about yourself that isn’t represented on your transcript, test scores, or application, so make sure the prompt you choose is one that will allow you to shine.
+This is your opportunity to share something about yourself that isn’t represented on your transcript, test scores, or application, so make sure the common app prompt you choose is one that will allow you to shine.

 The Common App blog has the 2019–2020 prompts, which include topics like lessons learned from an obstacle you encountered, a time when you challenged an idea or belief, and accomplishments that sparked growth.
 A lot of students opt for the final prompt: Share an essay of your choice.